 Step 7: Lay the Pavers

 Lay brick or concrete pavers by positioning each one where it needs to go and dropping it in place instead of sliding it along the sand.
-Tap it down with a rubber mallet.
+Tamp them down with a rubber mallet.
 Stagger the pavers so that the joint lines in adjacent rows don't line up.
 This looks better, and it makes the pathway more stable.

 When using pavers with poorly defined edges, you may need to adjust the spacing after laying a row.
 Do this with a flat pry bar.
 When you need to cut a paver to fit at the end of a row, put on a pair of safety goggles and use a mini sledgehammer and a mason chisel to cut the paver to size.